mnieber/gen/genspec.md

 The cashcog:project /has a config:layer that /has a service:layer-group that /contains the stack:layer, frontend:layer and backend:layer.
 :It /has a :docker-compose and a dev:docker-compose file that are used to /run the frontend:service and backend:service.
+Both :docker-compose and dev:docker-compose are /configured by the stack:layer.

 ## The frontend:service